-- However, for those looking to squeeze every ounce of efficiency out of their electric car this summer, there are still a number of steps you can take to reach record range figures.
+With continuous improvements to battery technology and growing public charging networks, range anxiety on modern EVs is largely a thing of the past.
+But, for those looking to squeeze every ounce of efficiency out of their electric car as we enter the warmer months, there are still a number of steps you can take to reach record range figures.
+This guide outlines the best ways to maximise electric car range and efficiency in the summer months.

 Air conditioning vs windows down